sevyharris/MonteCoffee/documentation/tutorials/coox.rst

          return repulsion

-Now entropies are stored in `user_entropy.py <../api/NeighborKMC.html#module-NeighborKMC.user_entropy>`_, where the entropy is defined for gas-phase CO and oxygen, as well as a method to calculate harmonic adsorbate entropy.
-For brevity, please see the module `user_entropy.py <api/NeighborKMC.html#module-NeighborKMC.user_entropy>`_ for definition of the entropy functions.
+Entropies are stored in `user_entropy.py <../api/NeighborKMC.html#module-NeighborKMC.user_entropy>`_, where the entropy is defined for gas-phase CO and oxygen, as well as a method to calculate harmonic adsorbate entropy.
+For definitions of the functions, we refer to `user_entropy.py <../api/NeighborKMC.html#module-NeighborKMC.user_entropy>`_.

 .. _defeventsquick:

 Define events
 --------------
 Here event-types are defined, which are stored in `user_events.py <../api/NeighborKMC.html#module-NeighborKMC.user_events>`_.
-For each possible type of event, a class is derived from :class:`NeighborKMC.base.events.EventBase`, which requires defining 3 different methods.
+For each possible type of event, a class is derived from :class:`NeighborKMC.base.events.EventBase`.
-Take the example of an event where CO+O forms CO2.
+Take the example of an event where CO+O forms :math:`\mathrm{CO_2}`.
 This event is defined in `user_events.py <../api/NeighborKMC.html#module-NeighborKMC.user_events>`_ as follows.

 First we import the necessary functions, classes, and constants: